-AnnotationFileParser: Method enableForegroundNdefPush(Activity,NdefPushCallback) not found in type android.nfc.NfcAdapter by removing the method enableForgroundNdefPush(...) from the stub file, because it is not defined in class android.nfc.NfcAdapter in the version of the library you are using.
+AnnotationFileParser: Method isLLowerCase(char) not found in type java.lang.Character by removing the extra "L" in the method name.
+Fix an error of the form by removing the method enableForgroundNdefPush(...) from the stub file, because it is not defined in class android.nfc.NfcAdapter in the version of the library you are using.